streypaws/streypaws.github.io/_posts/2025-05-24-V8-Cross-Referencer.md

 ## Usage

-First create a python `virutal-env`
+First `git clone` the repository and inside it, create a python `virutal environment`

 ```bash
 python3 -m venv venv